 “Kokedama” is a rapidly rising search term that promises continued growth as more and more gardeners flock to find out about the gardening trend of the year.
 Perhaps it’s the creativity in which a gardener shapes the plant into a sculptural object or the eco-friendly nature of this container-free planting technique that keeps garden-lovers buzzing with excitement.
 Whatever the initial attraction, Kokedama is a innovative, cost effective way to decorate your home or outdoor garden.

 An artistic plant hanging technique, Kodedama is a Japanese word that simply translates into “moss ball.”
 Initially popular in Japan, then spread across Euro-Asia, it’s now hopped across the pond and firmly taken root in the US.
 Professional landscapers, artists and gardeners are adopting the techniques to create upscale, artistic plant designs as popularity increases.
 Cheap, beautiful and effective for every space, the process requires very little material and just a dash of ingenuity to perfect.
+Additionally, garden enthusiasts who want to upgrade their garden and make it look more vibrant can use rattan garden accessories.
+Take for example, a 6 seater rattan set that can be sourced from online stores like Garden Furniture House.
+Paired with Kodedama, a wooden garden dining furniture (like the one mentioned above) might just help in transforming the outdoor space.

 Erin Kinsey, a Kodedama expert at Artisan Moss says in addition to live Kokedama string gardens, gardeners can create Kodedama from dried or preserved plants.